 While in law school, Mr. Jacobs worked on the Brooklyn Law Review as an Articles Editor and member of the Senior Staff.
 Mr. Jacobs graduated law school magna cum laude having won numerous awards and prizes including: CALI Excellence for the Future Awards for Excellent Achievement in the Study of Constitutional Law, Criminal Law, Insurance Law, and Trusts and Estates; the Federal Bar Council’s Cornelius T. Wickersham, Jr. Prize for achieving the highest grade in Constitutional Law; the Greenfield, Eisenberg, Stein & Senior Law Firm Prize for achieving the highest grade in Trusts and Estates; the Arthur Gluckman Memorial Prize; the Prince Scholarship; the Dean’s Merit Scholarship; the Hyman and Bess Goldstein Memorial Scholarship; the Metrick Family Scholarship; the Stuart and Anita Subotnick Foundation Scholarship; the Centennial Grant; the New York City Bar Association C. Bainbridge Smith Scholarship; and the Public Service Silver Award.

 Prior to attending law school, Mr. Jacobs graduated from Brooklyn College summa cum laude and was elected to Phi Beta Kappa.
 He also won the Propylaea Award for best exemplifying the ideals of Phi Beta Kappa, participated in the prestigious Ford Colloquium Honors Program, and made the Dean’s List all four years.
-Mr. Jacobs also earned a Master’s degree from the Baruch College School of Public Affairs, where he won multiple academic awards and was elected to the Pi Alpha Alpha National Honor Society for Public Affairs.
+Mr. Jacobs then earned a Master’s degree from the Baruch College School of Public Affairs, where he won multiple academic awards and was elected to the Pi Alpha Alpha National Honor Society for Public Affairs.

+For several years, Mr. Jacobs has been recognized as a Rising Star by Super Lawyers.
 Mr. Jacobs is admitted to practice in New York State; the United States District Courts for the Southern and Eastern Districts of New York; New Jersey, and the United States District Court for the District of New Jersey.